Bphissles/sample-landing-page/docs/README.md

 ## Available Documentation

-- [Store Architecture](./store-architecture.md) - Detailed explanation of the Pinia store system, including caching mechanisms, API integration, and usage patterns.
+- [Store Architecture](./store-architecture.md) - Details about the Pinia store implementation and patterns
+  - Includes information on the base API store factory pattern
+  - Documents article, carousel, staff, card, and page content stores
+  - Provides usage examples to the API services architecture, including error handling, data fetching patterns, and best practices for extending the system.
 - [API Integration](./api-integration.md) - Comprehensive guide to the API services architecture, including error handling, data fetching patterns, and best practices for extending the system.

 ## Component Overview